Cinnamon-Toffee Croissant Bread Pudding

 - In a large bowl, combine the eggs, milk, sugar, vanilla, cinnamon and nutmeg.
 Gently stir in the croissants, toffee bits, pecans and chips; let stand for 15 minutes or until croissants are softened.

-- Transfer to a greased 13-in. x 9-in. baking dish.
-Bake, uncovered, at 350° for 30-35 minutes or until a knife inserted near the center comes out clean.
+- Transfer to a greased 13x9-in. baking dish.
+Bake, uncovered, at 350° for 30-35 minutes or until a knife inserted in the center comes out clean.

-Originally published as Cinnamon-Toffee Croissant Bread Pudding in Country Woman April/May 2010, p37
+Originally published as Buttery Bread Pudding in Country Woman April/May 2010